duriantaco/neutrix/README.md

 ## Under The Hood

-Spyn is built on three key principles:
+neutrix is built on three key principles:

 1. **React Context + Proxy Magic**: We are using React Context for the provider system.
 We further enhance it with ES6 Proxies for an easier experience.